JCSDA/jedi-docs/docs/developer/jedi_environment/modules.rst

 Orion is an HPC system located at Mississippi State University for the purpose of furthering NOAA’s scientific research and collaboration.

 A few steps are necessary to access the installed jedi modules.
-The first is to include these commands in your :code:`.bashrc` file (or implement their c-shell equivalents):
+The following bash shell commands are necessary to access the installed jedi modules (substitute equivalent csh shell commands as appropriate):

 .. code :: bash

    export JEDI_OPT=/work/noaa/da/grubin/opt/modules
    module use $JEDI_OPT/modulefiles/core

-Currently there are two sets of compiler / MPI module suites available (choose only one):
+Currently there are two sets of compiler / MPI module suites available to load (choose only one):

 Intel compiler suite v20.0.166 and associated Intel MPI: